heroku/heroku-django-template/README.md

 ## Features

-- Django 1.7
-- Gunicorn
-- DJ-Database-URL
-- WhiteNoise for Static Assets
+- Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
-- Settings and configuration for both Heroku production and local development
+- Enhancements to Django's statc file serving functionality via WhiteNoise
+- Enhancements to Django's database functionality via Django-PostgresPool and DJ-Database-URL

 ## How to Use